jeanbmar/s3-sync-client/docs/README.md

 <a name="sync-bucket-with-bucket"></a>
 #### ``client.sync(sourceBucketPrefix, targetBucketPrefix[, options])``

-Sync two remote S3 buckets.
+Sync from S3 bucket to S3 bucket.
 Similar to AWS CLI ``aws s3 sync sourceBucketPrefix targetBucketPrefix [options]``.

 - `sourceBucketPrefix` *<string\>* Remote reference bucket name which may contain a prefix appended with a ``/`` separator